Flat tax: Around the world

 Most countries tax personal income at the national level using progressive rates, but some use a flat rate.
-Most countries that have or had a flat tax on personal income at the national level are former communist countries or islands.
+The vast majority of countries that have or had a flat tax on personal income at the national level are former communist countries or islands.

 In some countries, subdivisions are allowed to tax personal income in addition to the national government.
 Many of these subdivisions use a flat rate, even if their national government uses progressive rates.
 Examples are all counties and municipalities of the Nordic countries, all prefectures and municipalities of Japan, and some subdivisions of Italy and of the United States.

-Jurisdictions that have a flat tax on personal income
+Jurisdictions that use flat taxes on personal income

+National or single level

 The table below lists jurisdictions where personal income is taxed by only one government level, using a flat rate.
 It includes independent countries and other autonomous jurisdictions.
 The tax rate listed is the one that applies to income from work, but does not include mandatory contributions to social security.
 In some jurisdictions, different rates (also flat) apply to other types of income, such as from investments.